sjoshi804/lmm/README.md

 - [x] Evaluate this model on:
     - [x] Language-only tasks.
     - [x] Multimodal tasks.

+# Linear Probing

+- [ ] Probe on patches to determine if we can identify which object it is:
+    - this tests both object localization in patch embeddings as well as object classification (& in multi-image setting
+    - [ ] write some code to collect embeddings of all patches before multimodal projector ()
+    - [ ] train linear classifer:
+        - [ ] collect embeddings for training data
+        - [ ] for each position e.g. (0,0) -> we should concatenate the corresponding patch embeddings and train a linear classifier (10 classes)
+        - [ ] evaluating the linear classifier on a held out set.

+# Vision Token Ablations

+Goal: step by step bridge the gap between the text-only and image-only settings.
+- Simplest would be just put exact same embeddings

 # Ablations
 - [ ] Scale # images v/s # q/a per images